-Fig. 6 shows the change in a given fit parameter (represented as percentage deviation from the mean value), per year, of each DOM in both the IceCube (left) and DeepCore (right) detectors.
-The spread in the fit parameters was found to be consistent with statistically scrambling the yearly measurements.
-The average fit parameters are found to deviate less than 0.5% per year in both detectors, which is in agreement with the stability checks performed in Ref.
+The SPE templates were extracted for each IceCube season independently to investigate the time 373 dependence of the fit parameters.
+For every DOM in the detector, the change over time of each 374 fit parameter (excluding Exp1) was calculated.
+Fig. 8 shows the change in a given fit parameter, 375 relative to the mean value, per year.
+The measured distribution was found to be consistent with 376 statistically scrambling the yearly measurements.
+The average of each fit parameters are found 377 to deviate less than 0.1%, which is in agreement with the stability checks performed in Ref.
 [8].
+378 This observation holds for the individual subset of DOMs with different hardware configurations 379 as well.
+380

-Figure 6.
-The change in individual DOM fitted parameters over time (Left: IceCube, Right: DeepCore).
-The change in the fit value is represented as percentage deviation from the mean fit parameter value.
+Figure 8.
+The change in the individual DOM fitted parameters over time, represented as percentage deviation from the mean fit parameter value.